Build a life of true value and live abundantly.

 Netflix is a mainstay with cheap TVgoers.

 Netflix allows you to receive DVD movies by mail, and it also allows you to stream them to your computer.
 There are many other ways to view Netflix including streaming Netflix to your Wii and many other popular gaming consoles.
 If you have a way to hook your TV into your computer then you can also display the movies on your television as well.
 If this sounds too technical for you, don’t worry, we have more options below that make this very simple.
-Please note that any of the options below that support Netflix will still include the standard price of $8.99 for Netflix service, which you pay to Netflix directly.
+Please note that any of the options below that support Netflix will still include the standard price starting at $7.99 for Netflix service, which you pay to Netflix directly.

 Website: http://Netflix.com